S. Rajaratnam School of International Studies

-The S. Rajaratnam School of International Studies (RSIS) is an autonomous graduate school in Singapore, and policy-oriented think tank within the Nanyang Technological University (NTU).
-Founded in 1996 as the Institute of Defence and Strategic Studies, RSIS offers graduate education in international affairs, taught by an array of international faculty.
-The school is named after former Deputy Prime Minister S. Rajaratnam.
+The S. Rajaratnam School of International Studies (RSIS) is an autonomous graduate school of Nanyang Technological University (NTU) and a defence and security-oriented think tank in Singapore.
+Founded in 1996 as the Institute of Defence and Strategic Studies (IDSS), RSIS offers graduate education in international affairs and strategic studies, taught by an array of international faculty.
+The school is named in honour of S. Rajaratnam, Singapore's former deputy prime minister who had also been its longest-serving Foreign Minister.
+It is regarded as one of the best graduate schools for international studies in Asia.

 RSIS' research, teaching and networking objectives are aimed at assisting policymakers to develop comprehensive approaches to strategic thinking in areas related to Singapore's interests.

 Overview

-The RSIS started off as the Institute of Defence and Strategic Studies (IDSS), autonomous research institute within the Nanyang Technological University.
+The RSIS started off as the Institute of Defence and Strategic Studies (IDSS), an autonomous research institute within the Nanyang Technological University.

 Its stated objectives are to conduct research and provide general and graduate education in the area of national security, military technology and international relations.
 It also promotes joint and exchange programmes with similar regional and international institutions; and organises seminars and conferences on these topics.

-When RSIS was established on 1 January 2007, IDSS remained a security-research focused institute within the school, and teaching functions were taken over by the school.
+When RSIS was established on 1 January 2007, the IDSS continued to remain as a security-research-focused institute within the school, and teaching functions were taken over by the school.